FAQ 01.07.2024

 In 2021, the European Commission made a commitment to introduce legislation to ban cages before the end of 2023, but it has failed to do so.
 EU citizens supported this ECI believing it to be an effective democratic tool that would bring about a ban on cages.
 This action could compel the Commission to publish a clear and reasonable timescale to progress the proposals.
 Only the Citizens’ Committee has the ability to launch this action as an ECI requires and organising group to be accountable for the 1.4m voters who called for the successful End the Cage Age ECI.

-It’s vital that farmers get the financial support they need to transition to cage-free farming but there is no need for any further delays.
-The Commission has already undertaken all the necessary impact assessment reports, and Compassion for World Farming has also conducted our own research which shows that the necessary financial tools exist to provide the support that farmers need.
-Farmers need certainty about their future and should not be investing in the huge expense of a caged system when the public so clearly want an end to their use in the future.
-Farmers should be supported to make the transition, not left with sunk costs, and should get tax breaks and other financial rewards for making changes that benefit society.
+It is essential that farmers get the financial support they need to move to cage-free farming, but there is no reason for further delay.
+The Commission has already carried out the necessary impact assessments and enough research has been done to show that the necessary financial tools exist to give farmers the support they need.
+Foodwatch also believes farmers should have certainty about their future and not invest in the huge cost of a cage system when the public so clearly wants it to end in the future.
+We think farmers should be given support to switch, not be left with unnecessary costs, and be given tax breaks and other financial rewards for making changes that benefit society as a whole.
 Ordinary farmers have nothing to fear from animal welfare and environmental reforms.

-Our aim is to get the European Commission to deliver its promise to ban caged animal farming.
-If this is successful, this legal action could compel the Commission to set out a clear and reasonable timescale to publish its legislative proposals, bringing the ban another step closer.
-The court has also been asked to compel the Commission to provide access to its file on the ECI so that one can see why it decided to delay the proposals – so far access to that file has been refused.
+Our goal is to get the European Commission to honour its commitment to ban caged farming in the EU.
+If we are successful, this court case could force the Commission to set a clear and reasonable timetable for publishing its legislative proposals, bringing the ban another step closer.
+We are also asking the court to force the Commission to grant access to its file on ECI so that we can see why it decided to delay the proposals - so far, access to that file has been denied.

 Now that the legal action has been filed, there will be an opportunity for the Citizens’ Committee to request an oral hearing before the court.
 This will provide an opportunity for both sides to present their arguments at a public hearing at the Court of Justice in Luxembourg.

-If this action is unsuccessful, the campaign will continue in other ways until every cage is an empty cage.
-But the ECI will also throw into doubt the accountability of the Commission to the will of the public through the ECI mechanism.
+If this action is not successful, our campaign will continue in other ways until every cage is an empty one.
+But we think it will also cast doubt on the accountability of the Commission to the will of the public through the mechanism of the European citizens' initiative.

-While any national cage bans are welcome, an EU-wide ban is essential to provide a level international playing field for all farmers in every EU country.
-A ban on the import, into the EU, of products from cages would be an integral part of the EU ban.
+While we would welcome any national cage ban, an EU-wide ban is essential to create a fair international playing field for all farmers in every EU country.
+A ban on EU imports of caged products should be an integral part of the EU ban.